 Become a citizen scientist and use your wildlife sightings to inform important research.
 When you see or photograph an animal, send it in to local research organizations or submit it to citizen scientist sites like iNaturalist and HappyWhale.
-Participate as a volunteer in programs like Beach Watch.
+You can aslo participate as a volunteer in programs like Beach Watch.

-Donate your time and/or money to local organizations like Golden Gate Cetacean Research, Point Blue, or the Greater Farallones Association.
+Donate your time and/or money to local organizations like The Marine Mammal Center, Point Blue, or the Greater Farallones Association.
 You can also donate to organizations like the National Foundation for Marine Sanctuaries which protect marine life across the country.

 Vote with your dollar and with your fork.
 Support ethical wildlife watching companies and consume ethically caught seafood.
 Find out if your seafood is sustainable using Monterey Bay Aquarium's Seafood Watch.